A SPECIAL EDITION OF CHARM GROWTH

 KEY TAKEAWAYS

-1. Promotions don't happen by accident: The newsletter teaches women to approach career advancement with intention, documentation, and a clear strategy rather than waiting to be noticed.
+1. The newsletter teaches women to approach career advancement with intention, documentation, and a clear strategy rather than waiting to be noticed.

-2. AI is a powerful equalizer for women in business: Leaders like Elena Verna and Lara Acosta prove that women who adopt AI tools early gain a measurable productivity and revenue advantage.
+2. Leaders like Elena Verna and Lara Acosta prove that women who adopt AI tools early gain a measurable productivity and revenue advantage.

-3. Pay rise conversations require evidence, not emotion: Women who back salary discussions with KPI-linked results consistently achieve better outcomes than those who don't.
+3. Women who back salary discussions with KPI-linked results consistently achieve better outcomes than those who don't.

 WHAT IS THE ASSIST NEWSLETTER?